 Anti-reflective (AR) dielectric coatings

-An easy way to apply an anti-reflective coating to glass surfaces consists in the sputtering or vapour deposition of what is called a λ/4 layer of, for example, magnesium fluorite (MgF2).
-If the layer thickness d is determined according to formula d = λ/(4 x n), where n is the refractive index of the layer material, then the light waves of wavelength λ reflected at the two boundary surfaces (air/coating and coating/glass) cancel each other out by destructive interference.
+An easy way to apply an anti-reflective coating to glass is the sputtering or thermal evaporation of what is called a λ/4 layer of, for example, magnesium fluoride (MgF2).
+If the layer thickness d is determined according to formula d = λ/(4 x n), where n is the refractive index of the layer material and λ the wavelength of the light, then the light waves reflected at the two boundary surfaces (air/coating and coating/glass) interfere destructively.
 The result is a reduction of the reflection.

 Another possibility, for example, is the deposition of triple layers with n (air) < n1 < n2 < n3 < n (glass).
 In this case, the anti-reflective effect is achieved by well-chosen refractive indices, which produce a gradual transition of the refractive index of air into that of glass (gradient layer).

-Systems with multiple layers will need to be used to produce complex optical coatings that minimize reflections to the greatest possible extent and at the same time maximize the transmission of light waves.
-In general, these multi-layer coatings consist of alternating layers of low- and high-refractive index materials with a precise layer thickness.
-The many boundary surfaces and their associated reflections in the layer system lead to interference, destructive as well as constructive, and determine the optical effect.
+Multi-layer stacks are required to produce complex optical coatings that minimize reflections and maximize transmission to the greatest possible extent.
+In general, these multi-layer coatings consist of alternating layers of low- and high-refractive index materials with a well-defined layer thickness each.
+The many boundary surfaces and their associated reflections in the layer system lead to interference, destructive as well as constructive, and determine the optical characteristic of the whole stack.

 - Magnesium fluorite (MgF2) with n = 1.38

 - Silicon oxide (SiO2) with n = 1.46

 - Aluminium oxide (Al2O3) with n = 1.67

 - Titanium oxide (TiO2) with n = 2.55